vickjoeobi/nrw-html-and-css-2021-spring/lesson9/index.md

 # Homework

 - Read more about different web font families [here](https://www.hostinger.com/tutorials/best-html-web-fonts).
 Get to know what the different companies are using
+- Make sure to use your own image / photo on your websites
 - (Optional) Check out the nice [CSS tricks](https://css-tricks.com/almanac/properties/t/text-shadow/) with text shadow

 # Resources